wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2019-03-11-wall-proxy.markdown

 - [Wireguard](https://www.wireguard.com/)

   Wireguard is a VPN solution in the kernel space, it has not been merged into linux source tree yet.
 But it is increasingly popular.
-We take ubuntu for example.
+We take Ubuntu for example.

   - Install package